EFL: Tomas Kalas' 39-second red card among five things you may have missed

 Cast your minds back seven days and the opening Saturday of the EFL season was one of starkly-contrasting fortunes for Luton Town and Yeovil Town.

-The Hatters were 8-2 victors over the Glovers at Kenilworth Road in a game which lead to Yeovil players reimbursing the 258 travelling supporters who sat through the drubbing.
+The Hatters were 8-2 victors over the Glovers at Kenilworth Road in a game which led to Yeovil players reimbursing the 258 travelling supporters who sat through the drubbing.

 But a week on, results were somewhat different for the two clubs.